Mistreatment Policies and Reporting

 - To the Associate Dean for Students or any member of the College of Medicine community that a student feels comfortable sharing the information with, including members of the Committee on Wellbeing, the Director of Student Success, their Primary Advisor or their Subspecialty Advisor.

-The Standards for the Teacher-Learner Relationship (PDF) outlines the process for handling allegations of medical student mistreatment.
+The Procedure for Reporting Violations of the Positive Learning Environment and Mistreatment Prevention Policy outlines the process for handling allegations of medical student mistreatment.